Table of Contents

 Protein Intake

-moderate protein intake, while Atkins allows more flexibility, especially in
+intake, while Atkins allows more flexibility, especially in the later

 Phases of the Diet

-carbohydrates, allowing you to find a sustainable long-term carb intake.
-Keto
+allowing you to find a sustainable long-term carb intake.
+Keto doesn't have

 Health Benefits of Keto and Atkins